shubhangchourasia/shubhangchourasia/README.md

 ![Cover Image](https://github.com/shubhangchourasia/shubhangchourasia/blob/main/Images/Cover.png?raw=true)

 # About Me
-I'm a self-taught passionate FrontEnd developer.
+I'm a self-taught passionate Frontend developer.
 I am curious about new technologies.
 My goal is to work with an objective to deliver products which are both modern and innovative. <br>
 Additionally, I am passionate for photography, I love to capture something amazing.
 Landscape and stargazing are two of my main interest in photography.
 By nature, I am a foodie and love to travel and explore.

 # My Projects and Skills